 How the SVS calculates your contributions

-Note: This information is a translation of information provided in this article: https://www.port41.at/artikel/sva-vorschreibung-so-berechnet-die-sva-die-beitraege
+Note: Some of this information is a translation of information provided in this article: https://www.port41.at/artikel/sva-vorschreibung-so-berechnet-die-sva-die-beitraege

 *Because this is an unofficial translation, provided purely to help people, please understand that the translation is not perfect.